oflisback/nvim-config-switcher/README.md

-Disclaimer: This is not really functional yet, try it on your own risk. >:)

 # Neovim config switcher

-This project aims to simplify switching between multiple neovim configs, either by setting which config should be used the next time neovim is started, or by switching configurations at runtime from inside neovim.
+This project aims to simplify switching between multiple neovim configurations/environments, either by setting which environment should be used the next time neovim is started, or by switching environment at runtime from inside neovim.

-## Configurations
+## Installation

+1. Clone this repo.
+2. Run `setup.lua` to generate a config file and two example environments.
+3. Inspect or modify `~/.config/nvims/config.lua`.
+If you add entries you should also create corresponding subdirectories with the same structure as the included `light` and `dark` environments.
+4. Setup an alias for `launcher.lua`, see below.
+5. Run `select-env.lua` or `rofi-switcher.lua` to select an environment to be used next time `launcher.lua` is executed.
+6. Optionally install the neovim plugin to be able to switch environment from inside neovim.

 ## Components

+### setup.lua

+Execute setup.lua to create the directory `~/.config/nvims/` and an example `config.lua` lua file.
+Two example neovim environments are also copied to that directory.

-### Launcher
+### launcher.lua

-`launcher.lua` is a script that will launch neovim with the pre-selected configuration, set either via the rofi menu or select-config.lua.
+`launcher.lua` is a script that will launch neovim with the pre-selected environment, set either via the rofi menu or select-env.lua.

-To make use of it, configure an alias in your shell config such as for z-shell by adding the following line to .zshrc:
+To make use of it, create an alias in your shell config such as for z-shell by adding the following line to .zshrc:

 ```
 alias vim="/path/to/nvim-config-switcher/launch.lua"
 ```

-Then when running `vim` the launcher will be used to start neovim with the configured configuration.
+Then when running `vim` the launcher will be used to start neovim with the pre-selected environment.

+### select-env.lua

+Use select-env.lua to list available environments and to select which environment that should be the default one next time `launcher.lua` is started.

 ### Neovim plugin

 The neovim plugin adds two commands:

-NVCSwitch - switch to another available configuration.
+- NVCSwitch - Switch to another available environment.
-NVCList - list available configurations
+- NVCList - List available environments.

 #### Installation